 When you are facing a criminal charge, the prosecution has the burden of proving each element of the offense beyond a reasonable doubt.
 This is an extremely high standard for the prosecution to meet, and in many cases a criminal defense attorney can argue persuasively that one or more of the elements is not met.
-For example, many crimes contain a specific intent element.
+For example, many white collar crimes contain a specific intent element.
 If the defendant did not have the special mental state required by the definition of the crime, the prosecution cannot sustain the charge.

 Also, procedural rules governing when the police can stop and search you or your property can play a critical role in a defense.
 It is important to bear in mind the difference between investigative stops and arrests.
 An investigative stop can only happen when the police have developed a reasonable suspicion that a crime is taking place.
 This means that a police officer must have a factual foundation resting on the circumstances that he or she observed, according to the way in which the police officer interpreted them and in light of his or her knowledge and experience.

 To make a formal arrest, by contrast, the police must have probable cause to believe that a citizen has broken a law.
 Probable cause exists when the circumstances and facts available to the officer are supported by reasonably trustworthy information.
 They must be sufficient by themselves to justify a reasonable person in believing that a crime is occurring or about to occur.